Here's how to build the best no-GPU gaming PC on Black Friday

 Choose the right processor, no GPU needed

 Picking the right processor can be quite difficult with all the choices out there.
 Do you go Intel or AMD, for starters?
-Personally, I’m an AMD fan as the brand’s latest processors deliver quite a bit of performance for their price point.
+Intel is a great choice for both gaming and content creation, thanks to its Quick Sync Video support as well as integrated UHD Graphics 630.

-When building a PC this Black Friday, finding a processor with integrated graphics is a must.
-Intel has offered this for years, but it’s never really been enough to game on.
-When AMD introduced its Zen 3 line with integrated Radeon graphics, however, things changed in that department.
-That’s why we recommend buying the AMD Ryzen 5 5600G processor this Black Friday for $239, which is down from its $260 going rate.
-While we’ve seen it fall a bit lower in the past, it still holds the best value for a processor available today and easily handles 1080p gaming, with some titles reaching over 100FPS in-game.
+If you’re looking to build a PC this holiday season, the best value processor is Intel’s i5-10400 this time around.
+Shipping with six cores and 12 threads, you’ll find the integrated UHD Graphics 630 great for lightweight gaming, though those who want to play the latest AAA titles might want to opt for a dedicated graphics card as well.
+The benefit with picking up the i5-10400 to start with is it allows you to test the integrated graphics and see if it’ll be enough for the games you play before investing in more expensive components.
+Normally $187, you’ll find that the i5-10400 is currently on sale for $165, saving you a decent bit and making now a great time to pick one up.

 This motherboard makes a great pair for the best Black Friday gaming PC